greenbender/django-sample/README.md

 It is also important that no *secrets* are stored in the `settings.py` file since it is committed to the project.
-You can use the `get_path` and `get_data` helper functions in `settings.py` to help with access secrets that are appropriately stored (usually in the user home directory with 0600 permissions).
-The `sample/settings.py` file already does this for the `SECRET_KEY` setting and as a *bonus* it will generate a secret key for you if one doesn't exist.
+You can use the `get_path` and `get_data` helper functions in `settings.py` to help with access secrets that are appropriately stored.
+Secrets that are per-instance should be stored in the `INSTANCE_DIR` and global secrets can be stored in the users home directory (ensure files storing secrets have 0600 permissions).
+The `sample/settings.py` file already does this for the `SECRET_KEY`, and as a *bonus* it will generate a secret key for you if one doesn't exist.

 ##### resources/... #####